Insulin therapy plays a crucial role in managing your blood sugar and can help you prevent diabetes complications.

 There are also several smartphone applications and internet-based calculators available to help you figure out your carb intake and your corresponding insulin dosage.

-Hypoglycemia (low blood sugar) can happen when you take the wrong insulin dose, don’t eat enough carbs right after taking your insulin, exercise more than usual, or when you’re stressed.
+Hypoglycemia, also known as low blood sugar, can happen when you take the wrong insulin dose, don’t eat enough carbs after taking your insulin, exercise more than usual, or feel stressed.

 You should take the time to learn the signs and symptoms of hypoglycemia, including:

 - being unable to speak or think clearly